rvega/Fan-Control-Daemon/README.md

 Run the tests now, see two sections below.

-If you would like to compile with Clang instead of GCC, simply set your system's default compiler to be Clang (tested with Clang 3.8)
+If you would like to compile with Clang instead of GCC, simply set your system's default compiler to be Clang.
+Tested with Clang 3.8 and 3.9.
+Tested with Clang 4.0 along with llvm-lld (The LLVM Linker).

 Run The Tests (Recommended)